Skip to main content

 • Extract the Script

-• Download the provided file: Final_IP_Whitelisting.ps1
+• Download the provided ZIP file: Right-Hand-Whitelisting.zip

 • Open PowerShell as an Administrator